burgerlander/caddy-plugins-fork/README.md

 **label**

-Attach a label to the observation of each request. `label` can be specified multiple times to attach more than one label. `label` values can contain placeholders, and the following placeholders are made available in this handler:
+Attach a label to the observation of each request. `label` can be specified multiple times to attach more than one label, and there must be the exact same set of labels within the metric as are defined in the globally defined histogram.

+`label` values can contain placeholders, and the following placeholders are made available in this handler:

 * `http.response.header.<header name>`
 * `http.response.status_code`

-**buckets**

-Example: `buckets 1 4 8 16`

-Can be given to specify the histogram buckets to use.
-If not provided then a sane default will be used for each metric.

 **match**